 Perhaps, perhaps, perhaps…

-I’m in the beginning stages of learning from the magnificent, Elly Taylor and her Becoming Us Program.
-And one of our recent lessons mentioned the word, “generativity.”
+Have you ever heard of the word, “generativity?”
 This is a fancy term coined by psychologist, Erik Erikson and basically it means becoming less selfish and more selfless.
 Moving into this stage of generativity usually happens somewhere in adulthood and it often coincides nicely with people who are becoming parents for the first time.

 This makes sense to me – a baby is born, a family is created and suddenly you find out what real responsibility means.
 You now have to take care of this completely helpless person.
 You are “nudged” into growing up and maturing into the role of parent so you can put your needs on the back burner while you attend to all of your baby’s needs.